rew62/alien/README.md

 # Alien Conky Suite

-A modular, feature-rich collection of **17 Conky scripts** across 9 categories, designed to create a cohesive and interactive desktop experience.
+A modular, feature-rich collection of **18 Conky scripts** across **9 categories**, designed to create a cohesive and interactive desktop experience.
 Run everything together or each component independently.

 * All components are **fully modular**